Atley Station Regeneration Project

 Project Information:

-Atley Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Atley Station, approximately 110 kilometres east of Mount Magnet and near the town of Sandstone in the Mid-West region of Western Australia.
-It was registered in May 2018 and covers a vast area of 350,796.47 hectares.
-A project variation in April 2020 resulted in some original land areas being removed from the registration.
+Atley Station Regeneration Project is a Human-Induced Regeneration project located on Atley Station, approximately 110km east of Mount Magnet in the Mid-West region of Western Australia.
+It was registered in May 2018 and covers an expansive 350,796 hectares.